Documentation Index

 - The assistant calls

-create_deploymentwith yourworkflow_id,workflow_version, and hardware choice - It calls
+- It calls

-get_request_statusuntil the job completes - It calls
+- It calls

-get_request_resultto return the upscaled image URL
+get_request_result to return the upscaled image URL

 Check and cancel a running job